noruzzamanrubel/Copy-Anything-to-Clipboard-for-WP/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Copy to Clipboard for WordPress is a powerful and user-friendly plugin designed to enhance the copy-and-paste functionality on your WordPress website.
-With just a few simple clicks, you can effortlessly enable your visitors to copy and paste content with ease.
-No more tedious manual selection or complicated keyboard shortcuts – just seamless copying at the click of a button!
+Enhance Copy-Paste on WordPress with Our Plugin!
+Enable seamless content copying in just a few clicks.
+Say goodbye to manual selection and keyboard shortcuts.
+Download now for effortless copying!

 == Description ==
 **Copy to Clipboard for WordPress** is a powerful and user-friendly plugin designed to enhance the copy-and-paste functionality on your WordPress website.
 With just a few simple clicks, you can effortlessly enable your visitors to copy and paste content with ease.
 No more tedious manual selection or complicated keyboard shortcuts – just seamless copying at the click of a button!